High School Graduate Resumes: Overview

 Our high school graduate resume examples and templates are designed to help you present your strengths effectively and make a positive impression on potential employers or academic institutions.

 High School Graduate Resume Example: Why It Works

-This high school graduate resume is an excellent example to use as a template because of its professional design and effective use of qualifications.
+This high school graduate resume is an excellent example to use as a template because of its professional design and effective use of qualifications, along with:

 Creative Design Elements:

 This resume incorporates creative design elements with its use of rectangular divisions based on different shades of color, making it visually memorable.